|

 on the short wave bands), the best antennas are as long as you can make

 them.
-When putting up an antenna, try to go vertical as quickly
+When putting up an antenna, try to go vertical as

 and as high as you can before going horizontal to minimize noise pick

 up.
 When working at heights, please be careful.
-Try to keep
+Try

 the antenna away from noisy devices like motors and especially

 fluorescent lights.
-If you have pieces of metal that rub together
+If you have pieces of metal that rub

 in the wind, try to clamp them down otherwise they will generate noise.You will notice on the back of your radio there are three screw lugs for the antenna system.
 When using an untuned long wire antenna, only the A1 lug should be used and that little jumper tab should connect A2 to the GND lug.
 The A2 lug should only be used with a tuned and balanced antenna system that is beyond the scope of most users.
 I would suggest that you not try to connect the GND or the A2 lugs to an actual ground as you may introduce some serious noise and hum that way.
 Anyway, the wonderful thing about these old radios is the opportunity to experiment around and find out what works best for you with what you have.
 Final